Decoding Long-duration Gravitational Waves from Binary Neutron Stars with Machine Learning: Parameter Estimation and Equations of State: Results and validation

-\sec{Constraining equations of state} Following \citet{McGinn:2024nkd}, we train another CNF based on RealNVP~\cite{dinh2017densityestimationusingreal} to infer the NS EOS. {The EOS used for training is generated using the publicly available code CUTER~\cite{Davis:2024nda}, which uses a semi-agnostic approach with a meta-model constrained by nuclear theory at low density, and piecewise polytropes at high density.} We generate physically plausible BNS source parameters $\{m_1, m_2, \Lambda_1, \Lambda_2 \}$ from each EOS.
-The CNF, conditioned on the BNS source parameters, is trained to infer a 12 dimensional representation of the EOS compressed by a convolutional auto-encoder, along with hyperparameters of each EOS, including \jess{maximum allowed pressure and energy density}.
-The \jess{trained} auto-encoder can then reconstruct the $P-\rho$ EOS \jess{by} providing the 12 dimensional representation.
+Following \citet{McGinn:2024nkd}, we train another CNF based on RealNVP~\citep{dinh2017densityestimationusingreal} to infer the NS EOS. {The EOS used for training is generated using the publicly available code CUTER~\citep{Davis:2024nda}, which uses a semi-agnostic approach with a meta-model constrained by nuclear theory at low density, and piecewise polytropes at high density.} We generate physically plausible BNS source parameters $\{m_1, m_2, \Lambda_1, \Lambda_2 \}$ from each EOS.
+The CNF, conditioned on the BNS source parameters, is trained to infer a 12 dimensional representation of the EOS compressed by a convolutional auto-encoder, along with hyperparameters of each EOS, including {maximum allowed pressure and energy density}.
+The {trained} auto-encoder can then reconstruct the $P-\rho$ EOS {by} providing the 12 dimensional representation.

 We simulate two BNS events with identical underlying EOS but differing network SNRs of 39 and 390 and then perform parameter estimation with our PE models.
-The resulting posterior samples are passed to the EOS inference model to generate EOS posteriors (samples of 12D representation plus hyperparameters), which are then decoded into pressure-density relationships using the auto-encoder (Fig.~\ref{fig:eos}).
+The resulting posterior samples {(converted to source frame using a $\Lambda$CDM cosmology model informed by the Planck observatory data of 2015~\citep{Planck:2015fie})} are passed to the EOS inference model to generate EOS posteriors (samples of 12D representation plus hyperparameters), which are then decoded into pressure-density relationships using the auto-encoder (Fig.~\ref{fig:eos}).
 We successfully recover the underlying EOS in both cases, with tighter constraints in the high-SNR scenario as expected.
-The EOS inference takes less than one second, greatly \jess{reducing} the computation cost compared with traditional stochastic sampling.
+The EOS inference takes less than one second, greatly {reducing} the computation cost compared with traditional stochastic sampling, {as initially demonstrated in \citet{McGinn:2024nkd}.}